azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 At this point:

-* We've trained a Machine Learning model using scikit-learn inside a `Compute VM` running `Jupyter`
+* We've trained a Machine Learning model using scikit-learn inside a `Compute Instance` running `Jupyter`
 * We achieved `92%` accuracy (not very good for this data set)
 * Azure ML knows about our experiment and our initial run and tracked metrics
 * Azure ML saved our model file (`scikit-learn-mnist.pkl`) in Blob storage